Welcome to Sycamore Class!

-Our new topic for the Summer term is
+Our new topic for the Autumn term is:

 It is important that your child's book bag is in school every day.
-Please read with your child every night and discuss what they have read.
-You do not need to read the whole book at once just a few pages is fine.
+Please read with your child every night and discuss what you have read.
+You do not need to read the whole book at once.

-Homework will be given out every Friday.
-The homework will reflect on the children's learning throughout the week.
-Please ensure homework is handed back in on Thursday to ensure new homework can be given out on the Friday.
+Homework will be given out every Friday reflecting the children's learning that week.
+Please ensure homework is back in school by Thursday to ensure homework can be issued the following Friday.

-Please make sure that every piece of clothing your child brings into school has their name clearly on it.
-This is to ensure if any clothing does get lost or misplaced it can be easily returned.
+Please make sure that every piece of clothing that comes into school has your child's name on it so that if it does get lost or misplaced it can be easily returned.

-We have a specialist FUNDA lesson every week.
-This will be on a Thursday morning so please ensure your child has their P.E. kits in school throughout the term.
+We have two P.E sessions every week, including a specialist FUNDA session.
+Please make sure your child has their P.E kits in school throughout the term.

 Thank you for your continued support,